What are Keys and KeyWays (Shaft Key)?

 • Flat saddle key

-Flat types of saddle key are tapered at the top and flat at the bottom as it fits into a tapered hub keyway pushing down on the flat face of the shaft.
+Flat types of saddle keys are tapered at the top and flat at the bottom as they fit into a tapered hub keyway, pushing down on the flat face of the shaft.

 • Hollow saddle key